bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 ### Nissaggiya Pācittiya 19 (‘monetary exchange’)<a id="np-19"></a>

-‘Ahaṃ bhante nānappakārakaṃ rūpiyasaṃvohāraṃ samāpajjiṃ, idaṃ me nissaggiyaṃ.
+‘Ahaṁ bhante nānappakārakaṁ rūpiyasaṁvohāraṁ samāpajjiṁ, idaṁ me nissaggiyaṁ.
-Imāhaṃ saṅghassa nissajjāmi.’
+Imāhaṁ saṅghassa nissajjāmi.’

 ‘*Ven. sirs, I have engaged in various kinds of trafficking with money.
 This (money) is to be forfeited by me: I forfeit it to the Saṅgha.*’